himerus/omega/starterkits/default/sass/README.txt

 provide a starting point for building modular, scalable CSS using Sass and Drupal.

 Multiple Sass partials are used to help organise the styles, these are combined by including them in style.scss which is compiled into style.css in the css/ directory.
+By separating our Sass into a file and folder structure makes finding the correct code much easier than scrolling through a large file.

-All styles are included in order of specificity, this means that  as you go down the document  each section builds upon and inherits sensibly from the previous ones.
+All styles are included in order of specificity, this means that as you go down the document each section builds upon and inherits sensibly from the previous ones.
 This results in less undoing of styles, less specificity problems and all-round better architected and lighter stylesheets.